Merri/settlers2/src/pages/2012/08/gathering-objects-information/index.md

 ---
-title: "Gathering objects information"
+title: 'Gathering objects information'
-publishDate: "2012-08-28"
+description: A new technical documentation page about objects.
+pubDate: 2012-08-28
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
+    - docs
-  - "site-news"
+    - news
 ---

-I started a new [page purely about objects](/documentation/objects/ "Objects").
+I started a new [page purely about objects](/documentation/objects/ 'Objects').
 The map file page would have started to become far too long if all the object details would've been added in so I thought it was better to start a fresh new page.
 Thanks to Spike for giving a little bit of new information as a push to get me started on investigating more!

 **Update!**